When is the event?

 What is the discount code I see when I register for the event online?
 Am I eligible?

-From time to time, RCA may have a promotion for an event which may include a discount.
-If this is so, information on how to access the code and eligibility will be made available on our website.
-Currently, there is no promotion or discount available.
+From time to time, RCA runs special promotions for events, which may include a discount.
+Currently, there is no promotion or discount available for this event.

 Can I buy a Rare Cancers cap?

-All participants will receive a complimentary RARE cap the morning of Hike4Rare.
+All participants will receive a complimentary RARE cap the morning of Kosi Challenge.
 Additional RARE caps can be purchased online through our merchandise store or on the day for $25 each.

 Can I buy a picture of myself or my group atop the mountain?